StateSmith/StateSmith/docs/devs/lib-test-specifications.md

 You may want to reboot your system after installing everything if you have strange issues.
 Only 1 reboot should be needed otherwise there is another issue.

 ## Specification Test Failures
-NOTE!
-We run a lot of specification tests.
+> ⚠️ We run a lot of specification tests.
 Sometimes they will fail without a helpful error message (like below).
 If you are concerned, try running only the tests that failed again and they should pass (if CPU resources was the problem).

-`System.InvalidOperationException : An async read operation has already been started on the stream.` - some part of the external process invocation failed.
-Check to make sure tools like (gcc or required dotnet version) are installed.
+ - `System.InvalidOperationException : An async read operation has already been started on the stream.`
+   - some part of the external process invocation failed => Check to make sure tools (e.g. gcc, dotnet) are installed and have the correct versions.